mdn/content/files/en-us/web/svg/tutorial/fills_and_strokes/index.md

 {{EmbedLiveSample("Paint order", "100%", 180)}}

-In case of the first shape, fill has been rendered before stroke.
-So the black stroke apears above fill.
+In case of the first shape, fill has been rendered before stroke, so the black stroke appears above fill.
 In case of second shape, stroke has been rendered before fill.

 ## Using CSS